5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

         ...
     })
 ```

-For these packets, the 2nd byte needs to retur `0x00`, so the system doesn't wake instantly.
-We can use `SSDT-XPRW.aml` to do so.
+For these packages, the 2nd byte needs to return `0x00`, so the system doesn't wake instantly.
+We can use `SSDT-XPRW.aml` or `SSDT-PRW0` to do so.
+Which one to use depends on the methods present in your `DSDT`: if either `GPRW` or `UPRW` are present, use `SSDT-XPRW`, if only `_PRW` is present, use `SSDT-PRW0`.

-### New/refined method using `SSDT-XPRW.aml`
+### Refined method using `SSDT-XPRW.aml`
 This approach tries to minimze the amount of necessary binary renames, to correct the values of return packages.
 Instead of renaming them via DSDT patches, they are renamed via SSDT in macOS only, which is much cleaner.
-This requires method `GPRW` or `UPRW` to be present in your `DSDT`.
-If it is not used, then you cannot use this method.
+This fix requires method `GPRW` or `UPRW` to be present in your `DSDT`.

 1. Open your `config.plist`
 2. Add a binary rule to `ACPI/Patch`, depending on the method used in your `DSDT`: